Mini0n/wallee/README.md

 #### Technical Stuff

-* Ruby version
+* Ruby on Rails
-  ruby 2.5.1p57 (2018-03-29 revision 63029) [x86_64-linux]
+  * ruby 2.5.1p57 (2018-03-29 revision 63029) [x86_64-linux]
+  * Rails 5.2.3
 * System dependencies
   No esoteric dependencies were used.
 I tried to build everything as light as possible.
-  - Tests use RSpec with FactoryBot and Faker for tests fabrics
+  * Tests use RSpec with FactoryBot and Faker for tests fabrics
-  - Shoulda-matchers makes more pleasant spec code.
+  * Shoulda-matchers makes more pleasant spec code.

-DatabaseClear was set to ensure clean tests.
+  * DatabaseClear was set to ensure clean tests.

-[CreditCardValidators](https://github.com/Fivell/credit_card_validations) checks and fabricates valid card numbers
+  * [CreditCardValidators](https://github.com/Fivell/credit_card_validations) checks and fabricates valid card numbers
   * [JWT](https://jwt.io/) creates and decodes tokens for all operations any operation to be doable

 * Database creation && initialization
   0. ``mkdir wallee ; cd wallee``
   1. ``git clone git@github.com:Mini0n/wallee.git``